wilkin547/docs.es-es/docs/visual-basic/language-reference/statements/option-explicit-statement.md

 ## <a name="parts"></a>Elementos
  `On`
  Opcional.
-Habilita la comprobación de `Option Explicit`.
-Si no se especifica `On` o `Off`, el valor predeterminado es `On`.
+Enables `Option Explicit` checking.
+If `On` or `Off` is not specified, the default is `On`.

  `Off`
  Opcional.
-Deshabilita la comprobación de `Option Explicit`.
+Disables `Option Explicit` checking.

 ## <a name="remarks"></a>Comentarios
- Cuando `Option Explicit On` o `Option Explicit` aparezca en un archivo, debe declarar explícitamente todas las variables mediante el uso de las instrucciones `Dim` o `ReDim`.
-Si intenta usar un nombre de variable no declarado, se produce un error en tiempo de compilación.
-La instrucción `Option Explicit Off` permite la declaración implícita de variables.
+ When `Option Explicit On` or `Option Explicit` appears in a file, you must explicitly declare all variables by using the `Dim` or `ReDim` statements.
+If you try to use an undeclared variable name, an error occurs at compile time.
+The `Option Explicit Off` statement allows implicit declaration of variables.

  Si se utiliza la instrucción `Option Explicit`, debe aparecer en un archivo antes que cualquier otra instrucción de código fuente.

 > [!NOTE]
-> La configuración de `Option Explicit` en `Off` no suele ser una buena práctica.
+> Setting `Option Explicit` to `Off` is generally not a good practice.
 Podría escribir mal un nombre de variable en una o varias ubicaciones, lo que provocaría resultados inesperados cuando se ejecuta el programa.

-## <a name="when-an-option-explicit-statement-is-not-present"></a>Cuando una instrucción Option Explicit no está presente
+## <a name="when-an-option-explicit-statement-is-not-present"></a>When an Option Explicit Statement Is Not Present
- Si el código fuente no contiene una instrucción `Option Explicit`, se usa el valor **Option Explicit** en la [Página compilar, el diseñador de proyectos (Visual Basic)](/visualstudio/ide/reference/compile-page-project-designer-visual-basic) .
-Si se usa el compilador de línea de comandos, se usa la opción del compilador [-OptionExplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) .
+ If the source code does not contain an `Option Explicit` statement, the **Option Explicit** setting on the [Compile Page, Project Designer (Visual Basic)](/visualstudio/ide/reference/compile-page-project-designer-visual-basic) is used.
+If the command-line compiler is used, the [-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) compiler option is used.

-#### <a name="to-set-option-explicit-in-the-ide"></a>Para establecer Option Explicit en el IDE
+#### <a name="to-set-option-explicit-in-the-ide"></a>To set Option Explicit in the IDE

 1. En el **Explorador de soluciones**, seleccione un proyecto.
 En el menú **Proyecto**, haga clic en **Propiedades**.

 2. Haga clic en la pestaña **Compilar**.

-3. Establezca el valor en el cuadro **Option Explicit** .
+3. Set the value in the **Option Explicit** box.

- Al crear un nuevo proyecto, el valor **Option Explicit** en la pestaña **compilar** se establece en el valor **Option Explicit** en el cuadro de diálogo **valores predeterminados de VB** .
-Para tener acceso al cuadro de diálogo **valores predeterminados de VB** , en el menú **herramientas** , haga clic en **Opciones**.
+ When you create a new project, the **Option Explicit** setting on the **Compile** tab is set to the **Option Explicit** setting in the **VB Defaults** dialog box.
+To access the **VB Defaults** dialog box, on the **Tools** menu, click **Options**.
 En el cuadro de diálogo **Opciones**, expanda **Proyectos y soluciones** y, después, haga clic en **Valores predeterminados de VB**.
-La configuración predeterminada inicial en los **valores predeterminados de VB** es `On`.
+The initial default setting in **VB Defaults** is `On`.

-#### <a name="to-set-option-explicit-on-the-command-line"></a>Para establecer Option Explicit en la línea de comandos
+#### <a name="to-set-option-explicit-on-the-command-line"></a>To set Option Explicit on the command line

-- Incluya la opción del compilador [-OptionExplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) en el comando **VBC** .
+- Include the [-optionexplicit](../../../visual-basic/reference/command-line-compiler/optionexplicit.md) compiler option in the **vbc** command.

 ## <a name="example"></a>Ejemplo
- En el ejemplo siguiente se usa la instrucción `Option Explicit` para forzar la declaración explícita de todas las variables.
-Al intentar usar una variable no declarada, se produce un error en tiempo de compilación.
+ The following example uses the `Option Explicit` statement to force explicit declaration of all variables.
+Attempting to use an undeclared variable causes an error at compile time.

  [!code-vb[VbVbalrStatements#47](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStatements/VB/Class1.vb#47)]